 Carriers / Containers

 Panniers are by far the most common bicycle carrier.
 But, I don't use them, and if you are serious about weight saving, they are the first thing to abandon.
 By doing so you'll probably get rid of a heavy rack too.
-Here are some alternatives that I'd reccommend.
+Here are some alternatives that I'd recommend.

 Backpacks.
 Based on the previous axiom (content to container weight), I'd chosen a backpack instead of panniers as my primary container (picture below).
 A backpack (stripped of unnecessary straps and belts), together with a bungee cord or two, is lighter than any pannier(s) of the same capacity.
-For example, my 40 l backpack was 1120 g, and is now 820 g after I cut off the waist belt and removed few other appendicies.
+For example, my 40 l backpack was 1120 g, and is now 820 g after I cut off the waist belt and removed few other appendices.
 For comparison, if you take 2 Ortlieb 'Back Roller' panniers, the capacity is the same, 40 l, the weight is almost twice as much, 1630 g (data taken from Ortlieb website).

-Besides the weight argument, backpack is excelent for hiking and site-seeing and very appropriate when carrying your bike and stuff for larger distances (across river, mud, sand, stairs and other obstacles).
-The excelent thing about it is that it has no mounting system that can (and eventually will) break.
+Besides the weight argument, backpack is excellent for hiking and site-seeing and very appropriate when carrying your bike and stuff for larger distances (across river, mud, sand, stairs and other obstacles).
+The excellent thing about it is that it has no mounting system that can (and eventually will) break.
 It fits on any type of rack, never gets into the spokes, doesn't bounce while riding and has no issue of 'heel clearance'.
 It never gets wet in river fording, and even if the rack fails it isn't the end of cycling - you can still pedal to the next repair shop with your luggage on your back.
 One additional advantage, which, to be honest, I haven't fully proven, is the possibility to reduce the aerodynamic drag if you position your backpack lengthwise on the rack.
 Backpacks have so many advantages that one wonders why so few people use this setup.
 My answer is: they are effective only if they are reasonably small - which brings us back to weight and volume reduction.
 I use a 40 liter backpack with internal aluminum frame - it is important that a backpack is rigid and doesn't hang over the rack.
 Don't ever carry the backpack on your back while cycling.

 P.s.
 Nowdays I don't use backpacks - I found much lighter alternatives.
 See stuff-sack setup below.